benihime91/SIIM-COVID19-DETECTION-KAGGLE/README.md

 - Loss fnc: BCE{4-class} + [0.75* lovasz_loss + 0.25* BCE ]{Segmentation loss}
 - Noisy labels were generated with PCAM pooling + DANET attention map in stage 1.
 - Ranger optimizer, Cosine Scheduler with warmup were used.
+- Activation layers of the model were replaced with Mish activation

  ## Efficientnet v2l: